joelparkerhenderson/wordbooks/pages/supply-chain-management/index.md

 # Supply chain management (SCM)

 Supply chain management (SCM) is the process of designing, planning, executing, controlling, and monitoring the flow of goods, services, and information from suppliers to customers.
-It encompasses all activities involved in bringing products or services to market, including sourcing raw materials, manufacturing, transportation, warehousing, distribution, and customer service.
+It encompasses sourcing raw materials, manufacturing, transportation, warehousing, distribution, and customer service.

-SCM allows companies to streamline their processes and optimize their resources for maximum efficiency and profitability.
-SCM can also help companies minimize risk, reduce costs, and improve customer satisfaction.

 Key components of supply chain management: